Bernardo Cerezo

-Bernardo Humberto Cerezo Rojas (born 21 January 1995) is a Chilean footballer who currently plays for Ñublense as right back or midfielder.
+Bernardo Humberto Cerezo Rojas (born 21 January 1995) is a Chilean footballer who plays as a right back or midfielder for Universidad Católica.

 Club career

 He debuted on 9 September 2012 in a match against Santiago Wanderers for the 2012 Copa Chile.

+Cerezo spent five seasons with Ñublense from 2021 to 2025.

+On 19 December 2025, Cerezo joined Universidad Católica.

 International career

 Cerezo represented Chile U20 at friendly tournaments in 2014 and the 2015 South American Championship.